slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 ---
-title: "Deploying a SLATE Cluster on Chameleon"
+title: "Deploying a SLATE Cluster on Chameleon with MetalLB"
-overview: A guide to running a SLATE cluster on Chameleon.
+overview: A guide to running a SLATE cluster on Chameleon with MetalLB.
 published: true
-permalink: blog/slate-on-chameleon.html
+permalink: blog/metallb-on-chameleon.html
 attribution: The SLATE Team
 layout: post
 type: markdown
 tag: draft
 ---

-Chameleon is an OpenStack-based research platform for provisioning compute and networking resources.
+This blog post is intended as an optional follow-up to the ["SLATE On Chameleon"](https://slateci.io/blog/slate-on-chameleon.html) blog post.
+If you have not read this initial post, it is helpful to read it first before beginning this one.

 <!--end_excerpt-->